Peru – Sixteen years before present

 “I know,” she said to him, for the hundredth time.

-Stephenville – Ten years from present
+Stephenville – Ten years before present

 Thomas stood tall, firm.
 Confident.
 And he exuded that confidence because he knew.
 He had all the facts, the statements, and the jury would be eating out of his hand once he was fully through with him.
 This wasn’t going to end well for the other guy.
 Or the other guy’s other guy.